-You generally won't need to see your doctor for a poison ivy rash.
-If you do visit your doctor, he or she will be able to diagnose your rash by looking at it.
-No further testing is needed.
+You generally won't need to see your doctor to be diagnosed with a poison ivy rash.
+If you go to a clinic, your doctor will likely diagnose your rash by looking at it.
+You usually won't need further testing.

-Poison ivy treatments are usually limited to self-care methods.
+Poison ivy treatments usually involve self-care methods at home.
 And the rash typically goes away on its own in two to three weeks.

-If the rash is widespread or results in a large number of blisters, your doctor may prescribe an oral corticosteroid, such as prednisone.
-If a bacterial infection has developed at the rash site, your doctor may give you a prescription for an oral antibiotic.
+If the rash is widespread or causes many blisters, your doctor may prescribe an oral corticosteroid, such as prednisone, to reduce swelling.
+If a bacterial infection has developed at the rash site, your doctor might prescribe an oral antibiotic.

 Lifestyle and home remedies